tedgt97/Projct1.Python-docx/README.md

 * "Save_Dir": Folder directory where you want to save Monthly Audit Issue Tracker
 * "Date1" & "Date2": Date variables that will be shown in body paragraph

 ## 2. Data Preparation
 ```
 Data_Repository = Data_Repository.rename(columns = {'Issue Number': 'Issue # Ref', 'Project Name': 'Audit Name', 'Management Action': 'Brief Description'})
 ```
-* Select only certain columns that will be shown in the report and rename into a report convention
+* Rename columns that will be shown in the report into certain convention

 <br/>